aofarrel/TB-D/README.md

-> [!IMPORTANT]
-> You are currently on an outdated branch of TB-D that exists solely for reproducing published results.
-It is HIGHLY recommended you use [a more recent version](https://github.com/aofarrel/TB-D) in order to take advantage of new updates to clockwork, TBProfiler, and other dependencies.

 # TB-D

 TB-D is a system developed for genetic analysis and/or surveillance of *Mycobacterium tuberculosis*.
 Due to the system being built in a modular fashion, its codebase exists across several repos.
 This repo serves as the "parent" for the overall system.